mglantz/magnusandmyriam.github.io/rsvp_en.md

 Quick tests will be available on-site.

 ## ATTENTION
-Current rules in Sweden is that for events over 100 people (that includes our wedding) everyone OVER the age of 18 needs to have proof of vaccination and a valid ID to attend.
+Current rules in Sweden are that for events over 100 people (that includes our wedding) everyone OVER the age of 18 needs to have proof of vaccination and a valid ID to attend.

 We will update the information here if the rules in Sweden changes.